Dark Market Regression: Calculating the Price Distribution of Cocaine from Market Listings

 I decide to deploy some tools to capture all the data relating to these patterns we’ve noticed.

 BeautifulSoup automates the process of capturing information from HTML tags based on patterns I specify.
-For example, to collect the title strings of each cocaine listing, I use BeautifulSoup to search all the HTML of each search results page for
+For example, to collect the title strings of each cocaine listing, I use BeautifulSoup to search all the HTML of each search results page for tags that have

 class=productTitle, and save the text contents of any such tag found.